Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Introduction

-Therefore, we monitored longitudinally the growth of cancer cell populations seeded at very small numbers of cells (1, 4, or 10 cells) in statistical ensembles of microcultures (wells on a plate of wells).
-We found evidence that clonal HL60 leukemia cell populations contain subpopulations that exhibit diverse growth patterns.
-Based on statistical analysis, we propose the existence of three distinctive cell phenotypic states with respect to cell growth.
+Therefore, we monitored longitudinally the growth of cancer cell populations seeded at very small numbers of cells (1, 4, or 10 cells) in statistical ensembles of microcultures (wells).
+We found clear evidence that clonal HL60 leukemia cell populations contain subpopulations that exhibit diverse growth patterns.
+Based on statistical analysis, we propose the existence of three distinctive cell phenotypic states.
 We show that a branching process model captures the population growth kinetics of a population with distinct cell subpopulations.
-Our results suggest that the initial phase cell growth (``take-off'' of a cell culture) in the HL60 leukemic cells is predominantly driven by the fast-growing cell subpopulation.
-Reseeding experiments revealed that the fast-growing subpopulation could maintain its growth rate over several cell generations, even after the placement in a new environment.
-Our observations underscore the need to not only target the fast-growing cells but also the transition to them from the other cell subpopulations.
+Our results suggest that the initial cell growth in the HL60 leukemic cells is predominantly driven by the fast-growing cell subpopulation.
+Reseeding experiments revealed that the fast-growing subpopulation could maintain its growth rate over several cell generations, even after placement in a new environment.
+Our observations underscore the need for treatment strategies that not only target the fast-growing cells but also the transition to them from the other cell subpopulations.